A Step Forward in the Fight Against Advanced Kidney Cancer

 Metastatic renal cell carcinoma (RCC) is an advanced kidney cancer with few treatment options and a five‑year survival rate below 17%.

-With support from CIRM, Allogene Therapeutics is developing ALLO‑316, an allogeneic CAR‑T cell therapy that targets CD70, a protein highly expressed on clear cell renal cell carcinoma (ccRCC) tumors.
-This approach builds on the success of CAR‑T therapies in blood cancers.
+With CIRM’s support, Allogene Therapeutics is developing ALLO‑316, an allogeneic CAR‑T cell therapy that targets CD70, a protein highly expressed on clear cell renal cell carcinoma (ccRCC) tumors.
+The approach builds on the success of CAR‑T therapies in blood cancers.

-The FDA recently granted ALLO‑316 a Regenerative Medicine Advanced Therapy (RMAT) designation, highlighting its potential to meet a critical unmet need.
-Early Phase 1 TRAVERSE trial results show encouraging response rates and deepening anti‑tumor activity, marking an important step forward.
+The FDA recently granted ALLO‑316 a Regenerative Medicine Advanced Therapy (RMAT) designation, underscoring its potential to meet a critical unmet need.
+Early Phase 1 TRAVERSE trial results show promising response rates and deeper anti‑tumor activity, marking an important step forward.

-CIRM spoke with John LeGall, MD, the principal investigator for ALLO‑316 and a pediatric hematologist/oncologist, to discuss the therapy’s development and the importance of advancing this research.
+CIRM spoke with John LeGall, MD, the principal investigator for ALLO‑316 and a pediatric hematologist/oncologist, about the therapy’s development and why advancing this research matters.

 How would you explain your research to someone who isn’t a scientist?